ischaojie/flask-more/README.md

 >
 > Currently, `Flask-More` is still under active development(before v1.0.0).
 >
-> Don't use it in production.
+> Be careful to use it in production.

 Flask-More is kind of like the famous library [FastAPI](https://github.com/tiangolo/fastapi), bringing part of its brilliant features to your Flask application, you can see a lot of similarities between the two.